 Power loss in an electrical conductor mainly occurs due to the conversion of electrical energy into heat energy when current flows through a material that has resistance.
 This process is gradual and can be clearly understood through the following steps:

-- Electric Current Flow
+1. Electric Current Begins to Flow

 Simple Flow Diagram of Power Loss